 - What is the Best Thickness for a Latex Foam Mattress?

 The six- to nine-inch latex mattress generally works great for back sleepers.
 If you sleep on your side, you may prefer a more cushioned, plush, and softer mattress.
 This would mean you’d want a thicker mattress.

 - How Do I Measure Total Bed Height?

 Measure from the foundation’s (not floor) bottom to the top of your mattress.
 Individuals often think the top of the mattress is the upper seam.
 It isn’t.
 It’s the highest point (the crown) of the mattress.
 If your measuring only went as far as the upper seam, you’d be off by as much as three inches in actual bed height.

 PlushBeds Offers Unique Mattress Thickness Options

 All of PlushBeds mattresses are handcrafted and customized for you, with a wide variety of thickness options.
 Also, the Botanical Bliss Organic Latex Mattress comes with a 100-night comfort exchange guarantee.
-There’s also free delivery, free returns, and a 25-year warranty.
+There’s also free delivery, nominal fee returns, and a 25-year warranty.